Wang Yingkai: Officer of Beiyang Army

 In view of the poor performance of the Huai Army during the war, the Qing government ordered the formation of a New Army competent enough to defend Chinese interests, with Yuan Shikai appointed as its first commander.
 In 1895, Wang joined the newly created Dingwu Army (later Beiyang Army), and rose to be one of the leading commanders in the army, serving variously as the head of the Discipline Enforcement Department, director of the First Division as well as the commander of the Second Division of the Beiyang Army.

 Yuan Shikai's growing power began to attract suspicion and hostility from Manchu royalty led by Yuan's former ally, court official Tie Liang (鐵良), who balked at the prospect of seeing an ambitious Han Chinese wielding power capable of toppling the ailing Qing dynasty.
 Mutual acrimony between Yuan and his Manchu opponents resulted in a reorganization of power and the establishment of a new Ministry of War with Tie Liang as its president.
 Despite being allied with Yuan since 1896, Wang Yingkai emerged from these political struggles unscathed, being elevated to become the vice president of the Ministry of War in 1907 and subsequently deputy to the Manchu General Feng Shang.
 That same year, an imperial edict appointed Wang Yingkai to the position of Vice-Commander-in-Chief of the Plain White Mongol Banner.
-In 1909, Yuan was forced to retire under the pretext of illness but would return to power in 1911.
+In 1909, Yuan was forced to retire under the pretext of illness but would return to power center in 1911.

 Wang also commanded half of imperial army in the autumn military exercise held before the Qing court in 1906, opposing Duan Qirui, and was involved in the establishment of the Baoding Military Academy.
 At the time of his death, he maintained his family home in Baoding as well as an official residence at Shaojiu Hutong in Beijing.